 The measurements are parted into five unique classifications, specifically: Performance, Accessibility, Best Practices, SEO, and Progressive Web App (PWA).
 Every one of them fills in as improving the performance of site pages.

-Following are the 5 classes:-
+Following are the 5 class for Improve Lighthouse Performance:-

 1. Performance Audit

 3. Best Practices Audit

 4. SEO Audit